Cinnamon and Kale

 These cocoa dusted almonds take just a few minutes to make.

-Step one is to roast the almonds on the stove, as this makes a huge difference to the flavour.
+Step one is to roast the almonds in a pan, as this enhances the nutty flavour and makes them crunchier.

 Roasting almonds in pan.